 Military experts warn that a 3-8-year window is available before a potential Russian confrontation.
-This pushes European nations to take unprecedented measures, while the majority of Western societies resist military mobilization.
+This pushes European nations to take unprecedented defense measures, while the majority of Western societies resist military mobilization.

 The discussion featured two Ukrainians who had survived Russian captivity.
 Oleh Pylypenko was a community leader in the Mykolaiv Region who was captured and tortured during a three-month humanitarian mission, and Olena Toras is a senior combat nurse from the 36th Marine Brigade, who treated wounded soldiers at Mariupol, before suffering imprisonment and abuse both in Olenivka, Russia, and Taganrog, Russia.

 The roundtable also stressed the importance of properly documenting Russian crimes, including the public calls made by Russians to destroy Ukrainians.
-Our partners can immediately, even though legal proceedings take time.
+Our partners can act immediately, even though legal proceedings take time.

 Rihards Kols is a former Latvian MP who is currently a Member of the European Parliament.
 He stated: “National Parliaments must show political bravery by calling Russia’s acts what they are, genocide.
 Only a few people have done this so far.
 “To not take a strong stance is political cowardice.”